 Once the tretinoin purge starts you'll naturally want to know how long it will last.
 You’ve probably already guessed that it varies from person to person.
 Some people may be lucky and only experience a purge that lasts for a couple weeks, while others might go through an adjustment period that lasts a few weeks to a month.

-The good news is that it definitely does end – and that's when you start seeing some amazing results.
+The good news is that it definitely does end – and that's when you start seeing results.

 It's also worth noting that if you don't see any improvement to your skin after 3 months you should check in with your prescribing clinician.
 They may need to adjust the strength of the formula or the frequency of application.

 As with many skin treatments, you may experience good and bad days during the tretinoin adjustment.
 Just when you thought the purge was over, along comes another wave and your skin starts to break out again.
 Don't worry if you experience this; it's all part of the process, and again, it will vary from person to person.